Eden Lake: Plot

-Jenny runs into Adam and begs for help, but he ends up informing the gang of their location.
-They tie Jenny, along with Steve's dead body, to a pile of wood; Brett forces Adam to light a bonfire while Paige films it.
-Jenny is able to escape and Brett necklaces Adam in retaliation.
-Jenny continues to evade the gang, killing a younger gang member Cooper who was attempting to help her.
-After finding his body, Brett is thrown into further rage and beats Harry, another gang member, to death.
-Paige runs away in fear.
-Jenny reaches a road and is picked up by a driver who is looking for his brother Ricky, another gang member.
-When he exits the van to talk with Ricky, Jenny drives off, running over Paige in the process.
+Jenny runs into Adam, a young boy she and Steve previously met, who informs the gang of her location.
+They capture and tie Jenny, along with Steve's dead body, to a pile of wood.
+Brett forces Adam to burn the couple while Paige films it.
+Jenny escapes, angering Brett, who necklaces Adam in retaliation.
+Meanwhile, Jenny accidentally kills a younger reluctant youth, Cooper, who was attempting to help her.
+After finding Cooper's body, Brett furiously beats another gang member to death.
+Paige flees in fear.
+Jenny runs into the road, stopping a driver, only to realize he is Cooper's older brother.
+Jenny steals his van, speeding down the road, killing Paige by running her over.
+Returning to town, Jenny crashes into a backyard party.